sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/11_Module_scope.md

 })();
 ```

-So, before a module is exported, Node.js wraps all it's code in an IIFE, effectively creating the "module" scope.
+So, before a module is exported, Node.js wraps all the code (of that module) in an IIFE, effectively creating the "module" scope.
 This is good for two reasons:
 1. We don't have to worry about conflicting variable or function names.
 2. We don't have to worry about unintended reads/writes to variables from other modules.
 3. This is proper encapsulation.